FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `group`: Group ID
   - `node`: The node name.
-For more information, see the description of the 'bcos _ rpc _ call' interface for the 'node'.
+For more information, see the description of the 'bcos _ rpc _ call' interface for the 'node'
   - `tx_hash`: Transaction Hash
   - `proof`: Return transaction receipt proof, 0: No return, 1: Return
   - `callback`: Refer to the description of 'callback' for the 'bcos _ rpc _ call' interface